 At this point you are probably quite enthusiastic about podcasts (I hope so!), but in case you still have some doubts, if the stats and tech trends weren’t enough, if all these numbers and logical arguments haven’t convinced you yet, there is one more thing you can do:

 Grab your phone, open Spotify, or Apple Podcasts or whichever app you have, and browse for sports clubs, leagues, any kind of sports organization or sports content.
 There is a great variety of options for your fans to choose from, right?
-You’d want your organization to be there.
+You’d want your company to be there.